tkmars/tkmars.github.io/_posts/2015-06-09-KayokokoSwim.md

 thumbnail: KayokokoLogo.png
 ---

-<p>Kayokoko Swimwear specializes in unique and fashionable swimwear, offering a wide variety of designs for all body types!</p>
+<p>Offering a wide variety of designs for all body types, Kayokoko Swimwear specializes in fashionable swimwear and apparel!</p>

 <a class="zoom" rel="gallery" href="{{ site.url }}/images/Kayokoko_Blog.png">